prikhi/pencil/docs/source/devguide/tutorial/ninepatch.rst

 It is very simple and flexible to make a stencil based on an existing bitmap image by defining the areas that should stretch using the Nine-patch format.
-Starting from version 2.0, Pencil also provides built-in behaviours and tools to support this technique for developers to use when creating their collections.
+Starting from version 2.0, Pencil also provides built-in behaviors and tools to support this technique for developers to use when creating their collections.
 There are already many collections using this technique in the Pencil repository such as the iOS UI Stencils.